LibFewShot: A Comprehensive Library for Few-shot Learning

 \subsection{Cross-domain Transferability}

-It will also be interesting to further evaluate the transfer ability of different FSL methods in cross-domain scenarios, which are not specially designed for this purpose.
+Cross-domain few-shot tasks have been introduced in many FSL works in the literature.
+Therefore, it will also be interesting to further evaluate the cross-domain transfer ability of different FSL methods in LibFewShot, which are not specially designed for this purpose.
 To this end, following the literature~\cite{ChenLKWH19}, we conduct an experiment on six cross-domain scenarios, \textit{e.g.,} \emph{mini}ImageNet$\rightarrow$Stanford Dogs (\emph{mini}$\rightarrow$Dogs for short).
-In this experiment, all the models are trained on the source domain (\textit{e.g.,} \emph{mini}ImageNet) and directly tested on the target domain (\textit{e.g.,} Standford Dogs).
-As seen in Tabel~\ref{Tabel_cross_domain}, the models trained on \emph{mini}ImageNet and \emph{tiered}ImageNet can easily generalize to Stanford Dogs and CUB Birds which enjoy a small domain-shift.
-However, their performance significantly drops when performing on the Stanford Cars with a large domain-shift. \textit{This reveals that the current state-of-the-art FSL methods cannot handle the cross-domain scenarios well.}
+In this experiment, all the few-shot models are trained on the source domain, \textit{e.g.,} \emph{mini}ImageNet or \emph{tiered}ImageNet, using a ResNet12 backbone with the same setting in Table~\ref{Table2_SOTA} and directly tested on the target domain, \textit{e.g.,} Standford Dogs or CUB Birds.